wp-plugins/media-file-manager/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.0.2 =
+* Solve the problem that file manager shows root directory of your server when the upload directory is not writeable by the server.
+* Solve the problem that when moving items, items with same names in the destination directory are overwritten.

 = 1.0.1 =
 * Solve the problem that the plugin does not work under some kind of environment/setting (Especially windows servers).